p1nho/XilinxVirtualCable/README.md

 <address> ULEB128 starting address for memory read
 <num bytes> ULEB128 number of bytes to read
 <data> byte vector of data read
+<status> byte return code where a non-zero value indicates an error
 ```

 ### MESSAGE: "mwr:"